conwetlab/WMarket/docs/user-programmer-guide.rst

       <usdl:includes rdf:resource="http://repo.fiware/inputboxwidget#service1"/>
   </usdl:ServiceOffering>

-The node refers to the specific sevice included in the offering.
-Each service is a node (``usdl:Service``) that mus be embedded in the same file.
+The node refers to the specific service included in the offering.
+Each service is a node (``usdl:Service``) that must be embedded in the same file.
 It will be similar to the following one:

 ::